-- a.
-(1) Upon the written application by a member in service, by one acting in his behalf or by his employer any member may be retired on an accidental disability retirement allowance; provided; - (1) that the medical board, after a medical examination of such member, shall certify certifies that the member is permanently and totally disabled as a direct result of a traumatic event; - (2) the traumatic event occurred occurring during and as a result of the performance of the member's regular or assigned duties; - (3) and that such the disability was not the result of the members willful negligence; and - (4) such member is mentally or physically incapacitated for the performance of his usual duty and of any other available duty in the department which his employer is willing to assign to him. - A. For purposes of this section, the term "traumatic event" shall mean an event that is: - (i) identifiable as to time and place; - (ii) undesigned and unexpected; - (iii) caused by external circumstances; and - (iv) not the result of pre-existing disease that is aggravated or accelerated by the work. - B. In addition to the requirements of subsection a.(4)A., if the traumatic event [results in a mental disability] [does not involve any physical impact], the member must first prove: - (i) that they experienced an event that involved actual or threatened death or serious injury, or a similarly serious threat to the physical integrity of the member or another person; and - (ii) the event is objectively capable of causing a reasonable person in a similar situation to suffer a disabling mental injury. - C. Permanent and total disability resulting from a cardiovascular, pulmonary, or musculoskeletal condition which was not a direct result of a traumatic event occurring in the performance of duty shall be deemed an ordinary disability.
+a.
+(1) Upon the written application by a member in service, by one acting in his behalf or by his employer, any member may be retired on an accidental disability retirement allowance; provided, that the medical board, after a medical examination of such member, shall certify that the member is permanently and totally disabled as a direct result of a traumatic event. occurring during and as a result of the performance of his regular or assigned duties and that such disability was not the result of the member's willful negligence and that such member is mentally or physically incapacitated for the performance of his usual duty and of any other available duty in the department which his employer is willing to assign to him.
+The application to accomplish such retirement must be filed within five years of the original traumatic event, but the board of trustees may consider an application filed after the five year period if it can be factually demonstrated to the satisfaction of the board of trustees that the disability is due to the accident and the filing was not accomplished within the five-year period due to a delayed manifestation of the disability or to other circumstances beyond the control of the member.